 North Hwy.
-71

-Sauk Centre, MN
+71 Sauk Centre, MN phone: 320-352-6365 www.treetopnurserymn.com

-phone: 320-352-6365

-www.treetopnurserymn.com

-River Birch Betula nigra
+River Birch (clump) Betula nigra '(clump)'

 Height: 60 feet Spread: 45 feet

 Sunlight: O

 Hardiness Zone: 3b

 Other Names: Red Birch

 Description:

-A prize native birch valued for its stunning bark, with white, brown and tan colors all peeling from mature trunks; good fall color; requires acidic soil, susceptible to chlorosis in alkaline soils
+A prize native birch valued for its stunning bark, with white, brown and tan colors all peeling from mature trunks; multi-trunked form; good fall color; requires acidic soil, susceptible to chlorosis in alkaline soils Ornamental Features River Birch (clump) features subtle chartreuse catkins in early spring.

-Ornamental Features

-River Birch features subtle chartreuse catkins in early spring.
 It has dark green deciduous foliage.
 The pointy leaves turn an outstanding yellow in the fall.
 The peeling brown bark is extremely showy and adds significant winter interest.

-Landscape Attributes

-River Birch is a deciduous tree with a more or less rounded form.
+Landscape Attributes River Birch (clump) is a multi-stemmed deciduous tree with a more or less rounded form.
 Its relatively fine texture sets it apart from other landscape plants with less refined foliage.
 This is a relatively low maintenance tree, and should only be pruned in summer after the leaves have fully developed, as it may 'bleed' sap if pruned in late winter or early spring.
 It has no significant negative characteristics.

-River Birch is recommended for the following landscape applications;

-- Accent - Shade

-River Birch bark Photo courtesy of NetPS Plant Finder
+River Birch (clump) is recommended for the following landscape applications; - Accent - Shade Planting & Growing River Birch (clump) will grow to be about 60 feet tall at maturity, with a spread of 45 feet.
+It has a low canopy with a typical clearance of 3 feet from the ground, and should not be planted underneath power lines.
+It grows at a fast rate, and under ideal conditions can be expected to live for 70 years or more.

-River Birch Photo courtesy of NetPS Plant Finder
+River Birch (clump) Photo courtesy of NetPS Plant Finder